-I crossed the isthmus to the quieter, second best beach and sat on the sand near an empty bar where Errol Dunkley sang Ok Fred and Bob Marley was jamming.
+I grew tired of them and crossed the isthmus to the quieter, second best beach and sat on the sand near an empty bar where Errol Dunkley sang Ok Fred and Bob Marley was jamming.
 Longtail boats, moored in a line, nodded at the edge of the beach.
 A small yacht dropped its sails and slid into the harbour.
 The owner of a sports cruiser started its engines and revved them a few times, filling the air with a sound like a supercar underwater.

 I found a restaurant by chance when I cut through an alley where an old lady sat mending socks in a doorway and a skeletal man pumped air into the tyre of a rusty bike.
 The walls were jerry-built from reclaimed wood and the tables and chairs were cheap plastic things intended for a garden.
 But the eyes of the fish on ice in the doorway were inky black and their gills were cardinal red.
 There were none of the tacky Christmas songs I had heard from the restaurants I had passed in the middle of the village.
 It was, after all, just a regular Tuesday in Thailand.